 SEER is an efficiency guideline for air conditioning systems, and the larger the number, the cheaper it is to operate.
 The difference between 23.5 and 26 is not astounding however, and the efficiency changes depending on the model.
 On the other hand, HSPF is a different standard that stands for “heating seasonal performance factor” and is specially for heat pumps.
 It tells you how efficient the unit is at heating.
 Notice from these examples when comparing efficiency ratings, air conditioners are almost equal, if not superior depending on the system you choose.
 The biggest difference between heat pumps and ACs is that heat pumps can also add warmth to your home while an AC can’t.

 Does climate matter for heat pumps?

-How does a heat pump compare to a furnace?
+How does a heat pump compare with a furnace?

-A furnace is a stronger heating system and is necessary for certain chillier climates.
-That’s because a heat pump has trouble when the temperature hits about 40 degrees Fahrenheit, or 4.4 degrees Celsius.
-As strange as it may sound, during cold weather, a heat pump is intended to remove heat from the air outside and use it to heat the inside air.
-Although it may be too cool outside for comfort, there is still plenty of available heat for the heat pump to work properly, but in exceptionally cold climates there is not ample heat available outside to increase the inside temperature high enough to stay warm.
-So while a heat pump may be ideal during the cooler temperatures for someone in Tampa, someone living in upstate New York with a heat pump would probably also need a furnace for the more extreme temperatures.
-If freezing temperatures hit and you don’t have a furnace to take over, a heat pump could run for hours trying to keep your home warm enough.
+A furnace is a stronger heating system and is necessary for certain colder climates.
+That’s because a heat pump has issues when the weather hits about 40 degrees Fahrenheit, or 4.4 degrees Celsius.
+As peculiar as it may sound, during heating season, a heat pump is designed to extract heat from the air outside and use it to warm the inside air.
+Even when it feels cold outside, there is still a sufficient amount of heat for the heat pump to operate correctly, but in exceptionally cold climates there is not enough heat available outside to warm the inside air to higher temperatures needed to stay warm.
+So while a heat pump may be ideal during the heating season for someone in Daytona Beach, someone living in upstate New York with a heat pump may also need a furnace for the more extreme temperatures.
+If you don’t have a furnace that kicks in when the freezing temperatures hit, the heat pump can run for hours trying to keep your home warm enough.

 How to achieve maximum efficiency with your heat pump